Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

 3. Shop Around for the Best Offer

-It’s important to find the right buyer in order to get the highest dollar for your flatware.
+It’s important to find the right buyer to get the highest dollar for your flatware.
 This means that you’ll likely have to shop around.

 Get quotes from a variety of buyers.
 If you’re considering selling to a private party on a site such as eBay, check the buyer’s eBay rating.